 Universal power adapter

 Heading out of country?
 Chances are you’re going to need a travel power adapter so your electronics continue to work while you’re on the road.

-We’ve used this little Insten universal worldwide travel charger adapter for years now, but it’s getting a little out-of-date (especially since it doesn’t have USB ports).
+We’ve used a little universal worldwide travel charger adapter for years now, but it’s getting a little small for us.

 We’re looking to upgrade to something like this highly rated SublimeWare international travel adapter, with four USB charging points.